Libensemble/libensemble/docs/data_structures/libE_specs.rst

     'nodelist_env_slurm' [String]:
             The environment variable giving a node list in Slurm format (Default: Uses SLURM_NODELIST).
-Note: This is queried only if a node_list file is not provided and auto_resources=True.
+Note: This is queried only if a node_list file is not provided and the resource manager is enabled (default).
     'nodelist_env_cobalt' [String]:
-            The environment variable giving a node list in Cobalt format (Default: Uses COBALT_PARTNAME) Note: This is queried only if a node_list file is not provided and auto_resources=True.
+            The environment variable giving a node list in Cobalt format (Default: Uses COBALT_PARTNAME) Note: This is queried only if a node_list file is not provided and the resource manager is enabled (default).
     'nodelist_env_lsf' [String]:
-            The environment variable giving a node list in LSF format (Default: Uses LSB_HOSTS) Note: This is queried only if a node_list file is not provided and auto_resources=True.
+            The environment variable giving a node list in LSF format (Default: Uses LSB_HOSTS) Note: This is queried only if a node_list file is not provided and the resource manager is enabled (default).
     'nodelist_env_lsf_shortform' [String]:
-            The environment variable giving a node list in LSF short-form format (Default: Uses LSB_MCPU_HOSTS) Note: This is queried only if a node_list file is not provided and auto_resources=True.
+            The environment variable giving a node list in LSF short-form format (Default: Uses LSB_MCPU_HOSTS) Note: This is queried only if a node_list file is not provided and the resource manager is enabled (default).

 For example::